Reasons for Jaw Bone Loss and Deterioration

 Benign facial tumors, though generally non-threatening, may grow large and require the removal of a portion of the jaw.
 Malignant mouth tumors almost always spread into the jaw, requiring the removal of the affected section of the jaw.
 In both cases, reconstructive bone grafting is usually required to help restore normal function to the jaw.
 Grafting in patients with malignant tumors may be more challenging because treatment of the cancerous tumor generally requires removal of the surrounding soft tissues as well.

 Some conditions or syndromes are characterized by missing portions of the teeth, facial bones, jaw or skull.
 Drs.
-Doshi, Sheabar, Chan, Wright or Adams may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Doshi, Sheabar, Chan, Hamedi or Adams may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus) causes resorption of the bone that formerly helped keep the teeth in place.
 As a result, the sinuses become enlarged, a condition called hyperpneumatized sinus.

 This condition usually develops over several years and may result in insufficient bone from the placement of dental implants.
 Drs.
-Doshi, Sheabar, Chan, Wright or Adams can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+Doshi, Sheabar, Chan, Hamedi or Adams can perform a procedure called a “sinus lift” that can treat enlarged sinuses.